urilivshits/pageinference/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details (or just assume it's the usual "do whatever you want but don't blame us" license).
+This project is licensed under the MIT License - see the LICENSE file for details (or just assume it's the usual "do whatever you want but don't blame me" license).

 ## 🙏 Acknowledgments